14 To-Dos You Can't Forget to Complete After the Wedding

 1. Say Thank You

 While most couples dread handwriting 150 personalized notes, the deed must be done.
 And sooner rather than later—for gifts received after the wedding, the rule is you're supposed to get thank-yous out within two months after you return from the honeymoon.
 (For gifts received before, it's within two weeks of their arrival.)
 Sure, that's nice in theory, but realistically, if you can get them all out by your two-month anniversary, both you and your guests will be happy.
 To make the chore more manageable, we recommend dividing and conquering.
 If you each put aside 15 minutes a day (or every other day), you can probably bang them out at a rate of 10 a day and be done in the allotted two months.
 Open a bottle of wine, do it together, and soon you'll be back to using all your new gadgets and gifts rather than writing about them.

 2. Change Your Name

 Facebook status and Instagram handle changed: check.
 Now it's time for those other updates.
 To officially change your last name, you'll need your original (or certified) marriage license with the raised seal and on it.
-It should have been sent automatically, but if not, you can call the clerk's office to track it down.
+It should've been sent automatically, but if not, you can call the clerk's office to track it down.
 Then do the following:

 - Change your social security card.
 Visit the Social Security Administration's website to fill out the application and see where to send it.

 - Change your license.
 Head to the lcoal DMV to get a new license with your new married name—bring every form of identification you can get your hands on, including your new Social Security card.

 - Change your bank accounts.
 The fastest way to do this is to go into your local branch with your new driver's license and marriage license.
 In addition to changing the name attached to your accounts, you should also request new checks and debit and credit cards too.